 Your ADHD Brain Needs More Sleep — How to Get It

 The best thing you can do for your health?
 Go to sleep earlier.
 Really.
-Here is how I began leading a healthier, happier life by learning how to sleep better — and longer.
+Here is how I began leading a healthier, happier life by learning how to sleep better — and longer — to rest my ADHD brain.

 Insufficient sleep leads to health consequences including a higher risk for cancer, heart disease, and diabetes.
 But a sleep shortfall can also seriously impair your happiness — and that impact is no less great.